Reveal-Energy-Services/orchid-python-api/README.md

 "OK" to dismiss the "Environment Variables" dialog.

 Although you have now created the `ORCHID_ROOT` environment variable with the appropriate value, only "new" tools can now use that variable.
-However, the details of "new" is technical and may not correspond to your what you expect.
+However, the details of "new" is technical and may not correspond to what you expect.
 If you understand these details, you can jump to [Verify Installation](#verify-installation).
 If you are not confident of these details, restart your system before proceeding to [Verify Installation](#verify-installation).